TheToriqul/fullstack-app-docker-deployment/README.md

 # Full Stack Application Deployment With Docker

-Welcome to the Full Stack Application Deployment With Docker project! 🚀
+Welcome to my Full Stack Application Deployment With Docker project! 🚀

 This project demonstrates the power of Docker and Docker Compose in deploying a full stack application seamlessly on AWS EC2.
 Whether you're a seasoned developer or just getting started with containerization, this project provides an excellent opportunity to dive into deploying complex applications with ease.

 ### Microservice Architecture Demo